anselem7/Anselem_Ezechukwu/README.md

 <a href="https://linkedin.com/in/anselem-ezechukwu"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with an interest in Cybersecurity and a dedication to solving complex problems.
+I am a Computer engineer with an interest in Cybersecurity and a dedication to solving complex problems.
 Currently, I build projects that focus on log analysis, threat detection, and system hardening.

 ## Objective